GET THE TANK THAT'S RIGHT FOR YOU

 WHAT MIXERGY TANK DO YOU NEED?

 Unsure what you need for your Mixergy Tank?
-Take a look below at our configuration builder guide.
+Click on the icons below for our configuration builder guide.

 What is a vented hot water tank?

 Vented hot water tanks, also known as gravity-fed, receive their water supply from a header tank (usually in the loft of a house).
 The height of the header tank determines the pressure of the water delivered to the taps meaning the pressure can sometimes be worse in the upper floors of a house.
 Installing a water pump to drive water from the tank to the taps will increase the water pressure.

 In residential areas with low water pressure a vented system may be the most suitable.

 Unvented hot water tanks, also known as a pressurised system, receive their water supply directly from the cold mains feed, ensuring there is always a strong flow of hot water delivered to the taps without the need for a header tank to drive the water pressure.
 These systems are supplied with safety equipment and must be installed by a qualified heating engineer who can install to G3 regulations.

 A direct tank will heat the water directly using an electric immersion element located physically within the tank.
 This will heat the water in the same way a kettle electrically heats the water.